King-Surge/Exotic-Fruits/README.md

 I would like to welcome you all back to another repository

 # What Happened
 I was given a task to complete but never got to finish.
-This attempt took 1hr and 17m (Mostly spent on Photo Searches, Color choices and Font selection)
+This attempt took 1hr and 17m (Mostly spent on Photo Searches, Color choices and Font selection).
+Ending up rushing in the end

 # Intentions